-Narasiṅgha Mahārāja appeared in Corpus Christi, Texas, USA, the son of Jack Bennett Hebner who was a Master Chief Petty Officer in the US Navy, and Audrey Laverne Hebner.
+Narasiṅgha Mahārāja was born at the U.S. Naval Hospital in Corpus Christi, Texas, USA, the son of Jack Bennett Hebner who was a Master Chief Petty Officer in the US Navy, and Audrey Laverne Hebner.
 Genealogically, his father’s descendants hailed from Prussia and came to America in 1847.
 His mother’s family, the Klines, were of Dutch descent whose relatives were related to Martha Washington, the wife of George Washington, the first president of the United States.

 Jack Bennett Hebner was a World War II veteran and participated in the famous Berlin Airlift.
 After the Korean War, he was connected to the USS Saratoga which was mainly based at the Mayport Naval Station near Jacksonville Beach where he worked on new fighter jets.
 John Glenn, the first American astronaut to orbit the Earth, was a close friend of the family.
 Narasiṅgha Mahārāja also had an uncle who was an F.B.I agent.
 When the famous physicist Albert Einstein died, his uncle was deputed to go to his house to confiscate all of his research papers.
 He had given Mahārāja’s father a photograph of Einstein’s desk taken the day after his death, replete with piles of books and papers.
 Einstein’s desk was extremely cluttered, but even as a child, Mahārāja noted one particular publication – a book on Indian philosophy.